COST-ELTeC/ELTeC-fra/README.md

 ## Licence

 All texts included in this collection are in the public domain.
-The textual markup is provided with a Creative Commons Attribution International 4.0 licence (CC BY, https://creativecommons.org/licenses/by/4.0/).
+No claim to copyright or similar protections is made for the composition of the corpus, the collection and presentation of the metadata, or the transcription and encoding of the texts.

 ## Citation suggestion

-If you use this corpus in your research or teaching, please use the following citation suggestion:
+If you use this corpus in your research or teaching, please follow good scholarly practice and use the following citation suggestion to acknowledge your source:

 * *French Novel Collection (ELTeC-fra)*, edited by Christof Schöch and Lou Burnard.
-Version v0.9.0-alpha, May 2020.
+Version v0.9.0, May 2020.
 In: *European Literary Text Collection (ELTeC)*.
 COST Action Distant Reading for European Literary History.
 DOI: https://doi.org/10.5281/zenodo.3462536